networknext/next/docs/run_local_instance_with_docker_compose.md

 Navigate to the network next portal at http://127.0.0.1:8080

-It will take a few minutes to initialize.
-Once everything has started up, you'll see this:
+It will take a few minutes for the system to fully initialize.
+Once everything has started up, you should see this:

+Congratulations!
+Network Next up is up and running in docker!

 6. Take the system down

    `docker compose down`

-_You are now ready to [setup for development](setup_for_development.md)._
+_You are now ready to [setup your local machine for development](setup_your_local_machine_for_development.md)._